How ‘217 Boxes’ Reveals John E. Fryer, the Man in the Mask Who Changed LGBT Rights Forever

 For Lazin, such significant victories as Lawrence v.
-Texas in 2003, which saw the striking down of Texas’ sodomy law, wouldn’t have occurred if homosexuality was still considered a mental illness.
+Texas in 2003, which saw the striking down of the Texas sodomy law, wouldn’t have occurred if homosexuality were still considered a mental illness.

 Scasta doesn’t think Fryer recognized his own significance, or his own courage.
 When Fryer delivered the 1972 speech again to a group of LGBT psychiatrists in Dallas many years later, Scasta recalled, he did so without any self-aggrandizement.

 “His impact was huge,” said Scasta.
 “For the first-time, in 1972, psychiatrists were exposed to another psychiatrist who was gay.”